 Explore illustration as both art form, and as a medium for design communication.
-This entails developing industry-level illustration skills for print and online platforms including: text analysis, conceptual development, visual representation, visual style and rendering, and 3D modelling.
+This entails developing industry-level illustration skills for print and online platforms including: text analysis, conceptual development, visual representation, drawing and rendering, traditional and digital media explorations, visual style and storytelling.